-Automatic enrollment into a program, where there is no action required of the customer, is an uncommon practice and only exists between CAP and CARE, and between ESA, CARE, and FERA, given the uniformity in income eligibility and program offerings of CAP and CARE.
-Automatic enrollment is enabled by data sharing agreements between each of the four large IOUs and the eight Class A water utilities to share customer data between two programs for the purposes of facilitating enrollment and income verification.
-Data sharing agreements are also established between the large IOUs and CSD to identify customers receiving LIHEAP payments and/or ESA treatments, and to target customers not already enrolled in CARE or FERA.
+Automatic enrollment into a program, where there is no action required of the customer, is an uncommon practice and only exists between CAP and CARE, and between ESA, CARE, and FERA, and between CAP and CARE given the uniformity in income eligibility and program offerings of CAP and CARE.
+Automatic enrollment is enabled by data sharing agreements between each of the four large IOUs and the nineeight Class A water utilities to share customer data between two programs for the purposes of facilitating enrollment and income verification.
+Data sharing agreements are also established between the large IOUs and CSDthe Department of Community Services & Development (DCSD) to identify customers receiving LIHEAP payments and/or ESA treatments, and to target customers not already enrolled in CARE or FERA.
 Lastly, IOUs share data between ESA and DAC-SASH programs to support ESA program targeting and CARE/FERA enrollment.

-SDG&E, PG&E and CSD recognized that establishing data sharing agreement is a long process given the sensitivity of customer information and consumer privacy laws.
+SDG&E, PG&E_a and CSDDCSD recognized that establishing data sharing agreement is a long process given the sensitivity of customer information and consumer privacy laws.
 In order to share data between programs to generate customer leads and facilitate enrollment, each program must receive customer consent prior to sharing.
 Consent is received through the application of the program the customer was originally enrolled in, and does not cover all income-qualified programs.

-Other CPUC Energy Programs
+Other-CPUC Energy Programs